blynkkk/blynkkk.github.io/Widgets.md

 led1.on();
 ```

-All values between 0 and 255 will change LED brightness :
+All values between 0 and 255 will change LED brightness:

 ```cpp
 WidgetLED led2(V2);